Chen-Tianao/my-academic-page/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-*Chen Tianao* (陈天傲) received his B.Eng. degree at the School of Ocean Science and Technology, **Dalian University of Technology** (DLUT).
-During his undergraduate studies, he majored in Ocean Technology (for intelligent equipment development) and later recommended to pursue a master's degree in the Department of Precision Machinery and Precision Instrumentation at the **University of Science and Technology of China** (USTC).
-Currently, he belongs to the Microfluidics and Material Science Group of the **Lab for Multimodal Biomedical Imaging and Therapy**, working on micro-robotics, droplet microfluidics and diagnostic & therapeutic integrated instrumentation.
-He focuses on applying soft manufacturing techniques to process advanced materials for the development of multifunctional microstructures as functional units for microrobots.
+*Chen Tianao* (陈天傲) received his B.Eng. degree at the School of Ocean Science and Technology, **Dalian University of Technology (DLUT)**.
+During his undergraduate studies, he majored in Ocean Technology (for intelligent equipment development).
+He was later recommended to pursue a master’s degree in the Department of Precision Machinery and Precision Instrumentation at the **University of Science and Technology of China (USTC)**.

+Currently, he belongs to the Microfluidics and Material Science Group of the **Lab for Multimodal Biomedical Imaging and Therapy**, working on micro-robotics, droplet microfluidics, and diagnostic & therapeutic integrated instrumentation.
+He focuses on applying soft manufacturing techniques to process advanced materials for developing multifunctional microstructures as functional units for microrobots.

-In addition to his major research, Chen is also following the project of functional microcapsule & microfiber materials, including the controlled drug release embolic microcapsules (under development) and fire-extinguishing microcapsules (under industrialization).
+In addition to his primary research, Chen is also following the project of functional microcapsule & microfiber materials, including the controlled drug release embolic microcapsules (under development) and fire-extinguishing microcapsules (under industrialization).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.